dala318/nordpool_planner/README.md

           end_hour: 7
     ```

-   Exclusively either of `moving` or `static` shall be specified, determines the behavior of hte sensor.
+   Exclusively either of `moving` or `static` shall be specified, determines the behavior of the sensor.
 See further down about usage.

    Modify the `nordpool_entity` value according to your exact nordpool entity ID, give the entity a describing name and select one of two planner types `moving` or `static`.

    `moving` planner searches in a constant window in the future

-   `static` planner searches for an ammount of cheap hours until a set time
+   `static` planner searches for an ammount of cheap hours until a set time (work in progress!)

 2. Restart HA again to load the configuration.
 Now you should see `nordpool_planner_2_10_0_0_0_0` binary_sensor, where
    the `2_10_0_0_0_0` part corresponds to default values of optional parameters, explained below.

 ## Optional parameters

-There are some optional parameters to provide to the sensor, they car be grouped in some categories.
+There are some optional parameters that could be provided to the sensor, they can be grouped in some categories.

 Generic optional: `duration` (2), `var_duration_entity` (""), `accept_cost` (0.0) and `accept_rate` (0.0).
 Default values in parenthesis.

-`duration` can be i nthe range of 1 to 5 and specifies how large window of censecutive hours to slide forward in search for a minimum average price.
+`duration` can be in the range of 1 to 5 and specifies how large window of censecutive hours to slide forward in search for a minimum average price.

 `var_duration_entity` an entity that provides a numerical value in hours.